 Banks and credit unions have a huge opportunity to provide real-time value that builds trust and loyalty for a lifetime.
 They have the unique ability to use the data and insights they already have to anticipate people’s needs, help them proactively manage their money, and guide them to better ways to save, budget and reduce debt.

 Putting Data Into Action

 Here are some examples of how financial institutions can bring these efforts together to create relevant and meaningful interactions.

 Pay down debt faster.
 A consumer carries a balance on his credit card and subsequently pays monthly interest.
-Their financial institution informs them that by contributing $25 more per month, they can pay down this debt six months faster.
+His financial institution informs him that by contributing $25 more per month, he can pay down this debt six months faster.
 Here, the financial institution uses data to offer meaningful advice to improve the account holder’s financial situation and trust in the financial institution.